 Many sex crimes carry the stamp of “sex offender” or “sexual predator” upon conviction.
 Those convicted are subject to scrutiny and suspicion wherever they live.
 Failing to comply with the complex sex offender registration rules results in new criminal charges.

 If you are accused of a sexual offense in Nebraska, jail or prison is not the only worry.
 A felony conviction on your record is always a burden, and a sex offender label follows you for 10 years or a lifetime.
 It may be necessary to take your case to trial because of the harsh penalties and collateral consequences.
-The criminal defense attorneys of Berry Law Firm forcefully and skillfully confront the prosecution’s case to give you a fighting chance.
+The Lincoln sex crime attorneys of Berry Law Firm forcefully and skillfully confront the prosecution’s case to give you a fighting chance.